Ceremony

 After The Ceremony

 Right after the ceremony is usually when everyone walks up to congratulate you and give you a hug.
 Many beautiful moments will happen between you and your guests and I will be there to capture them.
-But that is also why it is important to put a little bit of thought into where you want the congratulations to take place - neither a dark corner of the chapel nor outside in bright sunlight is ideal for photographs.
+But that is also why it is important to put a little bit of thought into where you want the congratulations to take place - neither a dark corner of the church nor speckled bright sunlight is ideal for photographs.
 Instead, look for a quiet shaded area with a lot of space for people to line up.
 This can be great time to poor a champagne tower and get the bubbles flowing.

-Allow 15-20min for hugs and mingling
+Allow 15min for hugs and mingling

 02.